hisashin/qNinja/doc/setup_raspi.md

     - **3 Interface Options**/**P4 SPI**/**Enable**
   - I2C setup
     - **3 Interface Options**/**P5 I2C**/**Enable**
+- Automatically reboot after raspi-config
-- Login with default ID and password ("pi" and "raspberry")
+- Login with default ID and password again ("pi" and "raspberry")
 - You can confirm settings by `cat /etc/wpa_supplicant/wpa_supplicant.conf`
 - You can get MAC address and provided IP by `ifconfig`
 - `ssh pi@(Raspi IP)` from computer in same wifi network with default ID and password ("pi" and "raspberry")